Skip to content

 The Nest 4th Gen Promises Big Savings But The Price Is A Problem

-A two hundred dollar thermostat needs to do more than look like a piece of jewelry to justify the cost
+A hundred dollar thermostat needs to do more than look like a piece of jewelry to justify the cost.

 Frontal view of the Google Nest Learning Thermostat 4th gen in polished silver to determine if the hardware actually saves on energy costs.